Motion to Take Note

 That is the simple point made by the report, and what I hope we will hear from the Minister today.
 I ask him to tell us what the Government hope to achieve and what the mechanisms are that will ensure that we have proper co-ordination in the future on sanctions and foreign policy.

-My Lords, I thank all noble Lords who have participated in this important debate, particularly my noble friend Lady Verma for tabling the debate.
+My Lords, I thank all noble Lords who have participated in this important debate, particularly my noble friend Lady Verma for tabling it.
 I pay tribute to her long-standing commitment to these issues.
 That is not just in her capacity as chair of the EU External Affairs Sub-Committee as, on a personal note, I assure your Lordships that, over the different roles of my ministerial career, if my noble friend has had something to tell me I know about it very quickly.
 I appreciate her candid and honest advice at all times.

 I thank all noble Lords for their expert insight into the debate.
 When I stand up to respond to a debate on any respect of the European Union I am reminded of the words of my noble friend Lord Howard on my introduction to this House back in 2011.
 He said, “Tariq, I have not been in this House that long myself, but one piece of advice I can offer you is, before you say anything about a subject, bear in mind that someone around you has probably written a book about it”.
 That applies to the debates we have on the European Union.
 I am delighted to thank all members of the sub-committee for the report and their contributions today and to respond on behalf of the Government.
 The phrase “flesh on the bones” has been used a number of times and I hope I can provide some build-up beyond the structure we have talked about thus far.